 I had a small connection with the lady who runs the Poodle Rescue of the Rockies who happens to also be a breeder, shows them and is a big lover of standard poodles.
 She was friends with the former CFO at work whose wife bred show quality champion Standards.
 And it was quite by happenstance that I actually met Jeanne at a local dog show a few years ago and have stayed in touch with her over the years.
 Purebred Standards aren’t exactly plentiful in the rescue area-there are far more hybrid dogs.
 Jeanne might get a few in a year but every time I contacted her, the answer was still the same, “Nope, nothing right now, but I’ll keep you in mind if something comes up.”
 Then over a month ago, I called and heard this, “We’re getting in 6 standards from a puppy mill from up north but it’ll be a while before they’re ready.
 Keep in touch and we’ll see what we can do.”
 So I kept in touch.
 In fact, I called every week, “Are they ready now?” was my new mantra.
 Finally the week came where I could meet two females from the group.
 Color me overjoyed.

 When the dogs came in, Jeanne named the females Hope, Faith, Charity, and Love.
 We came to the conclusion a female would be a better choice with Sam so we proceeded on that basis.
 I met Love who everyone called Lovey first.
 She was a gorgeous girl, as tall as Sam though very skinny with a regal face and half tail.
 Faith was a bit smaller and all of the dogs came from the same breeding hell-hole (aka puppy mill farm in Greeley) where the 92-year-old owner passed away.
 The dogs were filthy, matted, and completely unsocialized.
 Picture the worse, times two.
-Faith was more aloof but making progress much in the same way as Lovely.
+Faith was more aloof but making progress much in the same way as Lovey.
 I felt Lovey would be a better companion with Sam and the two met.
-After the initial “sniff, sniff…yup…he’s a dog” reaction, I watched this girl to see if she and I would connect.
+After the initial “sniff, sniff…yup…it’s a dog” reaction, I watched this girl to see if she and I would connect.
 Something inside me said…”this is the one.”
 Every few days, I reached out to Jeanne to express my continued interest and see where they were in the process of rehoming.
-A couple of people had contacted her before me and I was afraid I might end up being a bridesmaid runner-up.
+A couple of people had contacted her before me and I was afraid I might end up being a bridesmaid yet again.

 Lovey was temporarily placed with a foster while Faith stayed with Jeanne.
 After a freak accident involving electrical arching from a transformer at the foster’s home, Jeanne took Lovey back so as to minimize the stress.
 However the 19 (yes, count ’em) 19 firefighters and all the activity associated with determining the house was safe to inhabit, overwhelmed poor Lovey causing her to stress out to the point that she needed to be hospitalized and given medication to stop the dehydrating diarrhea.
 Then the medication caused her to suffer a reaction and resulted in an evening of seizures.
 Once the vet diagnosed it was a reaction and not some other medical issue (i.e. epilepsy, etc.), the meds were stopped and the seizures disappeared as quickly as they began.
 Poor Lovey though lost a bit of weight and needed to be nursed back to health.
 Last week Jeanne called and said she’d like to see how Sam and Lovey interact together since she thought a ‘big brother’ would be critical to her socialization.
 The impression I was left with was this was strictly a meet and greet session.
 We arrived mid-afternoon and were greeted by a number of standard poodles (Jeanne had 6 she was either placing, boarding or part of her own pack).
 It was doggie Disneyland and Sam was overjoyed at the prospects of ‘playtime with poodles.’
 Lovey was used to that commotion and romped with all the big dogs.
 In true Sam fashion, he was just keen at the chase part.